-The undergraduate student body of Merton (known as the JCR) has a budget each year with which to run a whole range of events for the student body.
-These include…
+The undergraduate student body of Merton, known as the Junior Common Room, or JCR, has a budget each year with which to run a whole range of events for the student body.
+These include:

-There are also a huge range of college clubs and societies:
+There is also a huge range of college clubs and societies:

 Visit the JCR website to learn more about social life at Merton.

-Read more about social life at Oxford University
+Read more about student life at Oxford University

 For an insight into what Merton is really like, take a look at our Alternative Prospectus, written by some of our current students - or follow one of our subject accounts on Twitter, all updated by students themselves.